darrylwest/pluggable-webapp/README.md

 I need to create a full stack web app using tRPC for client and server in a mono-repo.

-The project layout would look something like this
+The project layout is **mono-repo** and would look something like this

 ```
 medcal